 Roy Moore sexual assault allegations condemned by growing number of Republicans

-National Republican leaders have pulled their support for Roy Moore, the Alabama GOP Senate candidate, in the wake of allegations claiming he had inappropriate sexual contact with teenage girls.
+Many national Republican leaders have pulled their support for Roy Moore, the Alabama Senate candidate, in the wake of allegations claiming he had inappropriate sexual contact with teenage girls.

 The Washington Post reported that four women accused Moore of initiating sexual contact with them in the late 1970s and early 1980s, when he was an assistant district attorney in his early 30s.
 One of the women, Leigh Corfman, told the newspaper that Moore had sexual contact with her when she was just 14.
 The age of consent in Alabama is 16.

-A total of seven women have come forward so far to accuse Moore of sexually inappropriate behavior.
+Several additional women have since come forward to accuse Moore of sexually inappropriate behavior.

-Moore has denied the allegations, saying in a statement obtained by Fox News that the article was "based on a lie supported by innuendo."
+Moore has denied the allegations, saying in a statement obtained by Fox News that the allegations are "based on a lie supported by innuendo."

 "It seems that in the political arena, to say that something is not true is simply not good enough.
 So let me be clear.
 I have never provided alcohol to minors, and I have never engaged in sexual misconduct," he said.